Correct Device Placement¶

-In order to install the devices it is important to understand several things:
+In order to install the devices it is important to understand a few things:

-- Sigfox is working on the edge of what’s physically possible.
+Sigfox is working on the edge of what’s physically possible.
 There is less margin in radio performance than in both WiFi and GSM.
-Sigfox needs to work across tens of kilometres and proper installation is extremely important.
+Sigfox needs to work across tens of kilometres and proper installation of devices is extremely important.

-- Sigfox is using 868/915 MHz frequencies that don't penetrate water or soil very well.
+Sigfox is using 868/915 MHz frequencies that do not penetrate water or soil very well.
 Underground installation is possible, but coverage and antenna performance must be excellent for satisfying results.
 A signal repeater can be used for underground installation if there’s not many devices that will not emit too many messages, won’t require downlink and there’s good coverage outside.
 Otherwise Micro Access Point is recommended.